Pope's Indigenous tour signals a rethink of mission legacy

 The legacy of that abuse and isolation from family has been cited by Indigenous leaders as a root cause of the epidemic rates of alcohol and drug addiction on Canadian reservations.

-“For survivors from coast to coast, this is an opportunity — the first and maybe the last — to perhaps find some closure for themselves and their families,” said Grand Chief Georg Arcand Jr. of the Confederacy of Treaty Six in Maskwacis.
+“For survivors from coast to coast, this is an opportunity - the first and maybe the last - to perhaps find some closure for themselves and their families,” said Chief Randy Ermineskin of the Ermineskin Cree Nation.

 “This will be a difficult process but a necessary one,” he said.

-Unlike with most papal trips, the diplomatic protocols of a state visit are taking a back seat to personal encounters with First Nations, Metis and Inuit survivors.
-Francis doesn’t even meet formally with Prime Minister Justin Trudeau until midway through, in Quebec City.
+Unlike most papal trips, diplomatic protocols are taking a back seat to personal encounters with First Nations, Metis and Inuit survivors.
+Francis doesn't formally meet with Canadian Prime Minister Justin Trudeau until midway through, in Quebec City, although Trudeau will greet him on the tarmac upon his arrival Sunday.

 Francis is also ending the trip in unusual style, stopping in Iqaluit, Nunavut - the farthest north he's ever traveled - to bring his apology to the Inuit community before flying back to Rome.